-As required by IFRS 8 Operating segments, the segmental information presented in the financial statements is reported in a manner consistent with the internal reporting provided to the Chief Executive Officer.
-The Chief Executive Officer, who is responsible for allocating resources and assessing performance, has been identified as a member of the Board of Directors.
+As required by IFRS 8 Operating segments, the segmental information presented in the financial statements is reported in a manner consistent with the internal reporting provided to the management of the Company who are responsible for allocating resources and assessing performance and who reports to the Executive member of the Board of Directors.

-The chief operating decision maker has determined that the Group had a single operating segment, the development and offering restaurant management services within hospitality sector, although it is likely that in future periods the Group's segmental reporting will be expanded as new business opportunities are developed and commercialised.
+The management of the company have determined that the Group have a single operating segment, the development and offering restaurant management services within hospitality sector, although it is likely that in future periods the Group's segmental reporting will be expanded as new business opportunities are developed and commercialised.